Study the Hits!

-You can easily keep up to date with the techniques that are being used by today's hit songwriters.
-Just check out recent hits you like and figure out what makes that song appeal to you.
+You can easily keep up to date with the successful techniques of today's top songwriters by studying current hits.
 It's an essential skill if you want to write songs that are competitive and expressive, and it's a lot of fun!
-Hit songs can be full of surprises and can inspire you to try new ideas in your own songs .
+Hit songs can be full of surprises and can inspire you to try new ideas in your own songs.

 HIT SONGS: